-Jodie is a registered yoga teacher (E-RYT 500, YACEP), Ayurveda Yoga Specialist, mindfulness practitioner, space holder, and changemaker.
+Jodie is a registered yoga teacher (E-RYT 500, YACEP), Ayurveda Yoga Specialist, Three Wisdom Traditions wellness coach, mindfulness practitioner, space holder, and changemaker.
 She values yoga as a holistic healing arts practice, providing guidance to learn more about ourselves, each other, and how to live more peacefully in the world.
 Her heart-centered desire is to serve others by sharing the tools of yoga and Ayurveda to allow for a life with more joy, ease, and purpose.

 Pronouns: she, her, hers